-One of the U.S. government's concerns with regard to family-based immigration is whether the new immigrants will have enough financial backup to live in the U.S. without needing help from the government.
+One of the U.S. government's concerns with regard to family-based immigration is whether the new immigrants will have enough financial backup to live in the U.S. without needing monetary or related help from the government.
 It does this mostly by placing requirements upon the U.S. petitioner or sponsor, as described in this article.

-Also, the sponsoring relative in the U.S. must be able to show a specific level of financial capacity: namely that he or she has income or assets that reach at least 125% of the federal Poverty Guidelines levels for a family of the appropriate size.
-This includes everyone living in the sponsor's household as as well as the primary immigrant and his or her spouse or children if they are immigrating at the same time.
+Also, the sponsoring relative in the U.S. must be able to show a specific level of financial capacity: namely having income or assets that reach at least 125% of the federal Poverty Guidelines levels for a family of the appropriate size.
+This includes everyone living in the sponsor's household as as well as the primary immigrant and any spouse or children immigrating at the same time.

 Each year, the U.S. government updates its Poverty Guidelines.
 The chart provides the details on dollar amount requirements, based on the number of people in the sponsor's household and the number of family members immigrating.
 You don't have to calculate the 125% amount yourself, but can look on the chart published by U.S. Citizenship and Immigration Services (USCIS) on Form I-864P.
 Also, notice that the amounts are different for residents of Alaska and Hawaii.

-This amount can be shown through income alone, or through a combination of income and assets.
+The required amount needed for sponsorship can be shown through income alone, or through a combination of income and assets.
 The assets, however, must be readily convertible to cash within one year, without great hardship or financial loss to their owner.
 In other words, if the asset is the petitioner's sole retirement account and cashing it out will involve huge financial penalties, it might not be counted.
 But a house can be counted as an asset.